 The company's goal was for Victoria's Secret to blossom into a $10-billion brand, but the global financial crisis, decline in consumer confidence, and poor performance of the La Senza business in Canada conspired to delay the growth strategy for the bra-and-panty business.
 The strategy at Victoria's Secret is to capture the teen and college-age female customer with its youth-oriented PINK brand, with the hope that as she matures she will shop for sexier styles, such as Angels and Very Sexy, sold in Victoria's Secret stores.
 PINK is sold in freestanding stores as well as Victoria's Secret shops.
 While the retailer doesn't break out PINK sales, the brand is meeting stiff competition from American Eagle's Aerie brand and Gilly Hicks by Abercrombie & Fitch.
 Both target the youth market.
 L Brands has been closing La Senza stores and repositioning the brand.

 Going forward, L Brands intends to continue international expansion but focus primarily on expanding stores and locations of Victoria's Secret and BBW in North America.
-It plans to increase the Victoria's Secret footprint by about 5% with 26 new stores and BBW by 3% with 24 new locations in fiscal 2015.
-Partners will open an additional 10 new Victoria's Secret stores (in the Middle East) and 50 new BBW stores in the Middle East, Latin America, Southeast Asia, and Eastern Europe in 2015.
+It increased the Victoria's Secret footprint by about 5% with 26 new stores and BBW by 3% with 24 new locations in fiscal 2015.
+Partners also opened an additional 10 new Victoria's Secret stores (in the Middle East) and 50 new BBW stores in the Middle East, Latin America, Southeast Asia, and Eastern Europe in 2015.